michael-small/candy-employee-hub/documentation/Notes on Udemy Course.md

 * `fetchStatuses()` uses same URL as route from last lesson because it is merely getting the data from that statuses collection.
 JSON object that is returned needs to be translated to object type we want.
 * `onFetchStatuses()` was made for Max's demo where that was called in a click handler on a button to retrieve his data.
 I don't plan on having a use for it... yet.
 His practice of starting names of click handlers with "on" is good practice that I see on every legitamate turorial, so I retain this as an artifact of good practice.

+### 256. Using RxJS Operators to Transform Response Data

+* `pipe()` is an RxJS method that allows funneling Observable data through multiple operators before being subscribed to.
+Using `map()` from RxJS in this case, which re-wraps mapped data into an Observable.
+* Contrary to the lesson, something in Max's typescript configuration was different than the current version used in this project.
+Wherein `fetchStatuses()` works perfectly in Max's provided project, but not in this one.
+The problem was that `responseData[key]` in this project was throwing `ts(7053)` because `Element implicitly has an 'any' type because expression of type 'string' can't be used to index type 'Object'`.
+So the difference was that this project's current TS configuration required explictly casting `key` as a string and `responseData` as `any`.
+Thank's to Monir and TA Jost of [this Q&A thread](https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/14466334#questions/12830761) on the videos for the syntax.

+### 257. Using Types with the HttpClient

+* What was decribed by the last point is followed up upon in this lesson.
+However, instead of declaring the castings on `responseData`, it is instead set in `.get<{ [key: string]: LineStatus }>(https://.....)`.
+This is better because my TS configuration allowed me to type the response data as a `LineStatus` rather than `any`.
+Though Max calls them both valid syntax, the one in the `get` and the one casting method on `responseData`, the `responseData` approach wouldn't recognize `LineStatus`.
+* That angle bracket notation is available on all HTTP requests.
+* In TypeScript, `?` at the start of an interface's property means the property is optional.
+Because Firebase returns an `id` that it generates after the webapp sends it a `LineStatus`, `?id` allows that field to not be explictly stated when created yet recognized when Firebase returns it.

+### 258. Outputting Posts

+* Ensure that there is an if/else for each array of statuses that shows one thing if they are empty and another if they are not.